proscrumdev/battleship-cpp/README.md

 ![Build status](https://dev.azure.com/APS-SD-Stewards/APS-SD/_apis/build/status/proscrumdev.battleship-cpp-CI)

 # Battleship C++
 A simple game of Battleship, written in C++.
+The purpose of this repository is to serve as an entry point into coding exercises and it was especially created for scrum.orgs Applying Professional Scrum for Software Development course (www.scrum.org/apssd).
+The code in this repository is unfinished by design.

-This code can be compiled by using MAKE.
+This code can be compiled by using MAKE or CMAKE.
 It has been tested on Ubuntu 20.04 and Debian GNU/Linux 10

 ## Build and run with a DevContainer (Recommended)